brefphp/symfony-bridge/README.md

             - ${bref:layer.php-80}
 ```

-The service will be retrieved from the Symfony Kernel returned by `public/index.php`.
+The service will be retrieved via Symfony Runtime from the Symfony Kernel returned by `public/index.php`.

-> Note: the service must be configured as `public: true` in the Symfony configuration.
+> Note: the service must be configured as **public** (`public: true`) in the Symfony configuration.

 ### Custom bootstrap file